Catalina Classic Race is a Mental Challenge

 I decided to call my wife with the phone on the front of my board to get some motivation to finish.
 I had used my mobile phone several times while on speaker in the waterproof case before and I could do it without using my hands.
 My wife loves it when I call on the ocean and it makes her feel better to know when I will be home and where I am.
 I pushed the phone to dial and hit the speakerphone.
 Then I thought twice and hung up because if she hears me suffering the sadness in my voice she is going to worry even more and question my boat crew.
 Maybe even send the Coast Guard helicopter.
 Not a good idea and I quickly hung up.
 My lonely journey through the open ocean continued on.

 Paddling alone in the ocean for more than a couple hours when you are not feeling well is like being in hell.
-Typically when I go out to paddle on my own I stay close to shore and find people to chat within the water.
+Typically when I go out to paddle on my own I stay close to shore and find people to chat with on the water.
 I do this partly for safety but it’s also more comfortable with more people around you.
 Everyone in the small paddle community of the South Bay knows each other and it's just not that fun to paddle by yourself for more than an hour.
-Music helps cure the boredom and fatigue but it will only get you through a couple of hours alone.
+Music helps cure boredom and fatigue but it will only get you through a couple of hours alone.
 After the first four hours alone my motivation quickly turned to complete the damn race.
 I thought to myself I never want to do this again!

 Ironically, my arms and legs were not tired at all and I physically knew I could press on slowly if I could keep food and water in me.
 I wasn’t pushing as hard as I had in training for fear of bonking or dehydration.
 I would take a drink of Cytomax, Coke, and water and then try to eat Fig Newtons and Cliff Bars but everything tasted like crap and my stomach immediately rejected it.
 Maybe it had to do with the fact that I was laying on my stomach for most of the day and I couldn’t digest anything very well.
 I knew I could only go so far without food from my Ironman experiences but I didn’t know what that breaking point was on a paddleboard.
 Coke tasted the best and was essential caffeine and sugar I needed to stay sharp.
 I didn’t mind the puking either for some reason nor did it slow me down.
 It just flew right out of my mouth and into the water for the fish.